What Is Meant By Different Bowling Ends In Cricket?

 Also Read – Top 10 Most Popular Sports In The World

-Generally, these bowling ends in cricket are called pavilion and media ends.
+In cricket, the bowling ends are generally called pavilion and media ends.
 The pavilion end contains dressing rooms for both the teams playing the match and rooms related to team management.
 The Media end contains match coverage space for both commentators and media officials.

 What Is Bowling Ends In Cricket And Why They Used